theMagicalKarp/python-xml-parsing-benchmark/README.md

 ##Testing for Scalability

-This was a bit more tricky but still not that bad.
-For this I ran this profiler against various xml files and valued there run times for each sample.
+For this I ran the profiler against various xml files and valued there run times for each sample.
 I've included a few of these xml files in the git one of which is over 100mb.